AsunuJakha/resume_jd_matcher/README.md

 - 📄 Upload a resume (PDF format)
 - 📋 Paste a job description
-- 🧠 NLP-based text analysis (TF-IDF + cosine similarity)
+- 🧠 Uses Sentence-BERT (MiniLM) for **semantic similarity**
+- 🧾 Filters out meaningless stopwords from keyword matches
-- 📊 Match score (0–100%) showing how relevant the resume is to the JD
+- 📊 Returns a match score (0–100%) based on real contextual meaning
-- 🧾 Shows overlapping keywords between resume and JD
+- 🔍 Lists matched **meaningful** keywords (e.g., "developer", "docker", not "and", "to")
-- ⚙️ Ready for future upgrades: BERT, frontend UI, deployment
+- ⚙️ Ready for future upgrades: match labels, UI, deployment

 ---